TPA Pupil Premium Spending Principles

 3) We place a strong emphasis on the regularity of assessment, with an associated very high quality of marking and feedback to each and every child so they know their ‘next steps’ in learning.

-See the PP spending plan for 15-16 for more insight into how we have allocated the funding and the expected success we will see as a result.
+See the PP spending plans for more insight into how we have allocated the funding and the expected success we will see as a result.